Last Updated: June 2026

 NSW was the only state that allowed e-bikes with a motor rated up to 500 W continuous (introduced in 2023 to support riders in hilly areas and cargo bike users).
 This created a regulatory patchwork where a bike purchased legally in Sydney was an illegal, unregistered vehicle the moment you crossed the border into Victoria or Queensland.

 - 1 February 2026: NSW introduced mandatory Fair Trading certification for all e-mobility products.
-Most 500 W “grey import” bikes failed to meet these standards and were pulled from shelves.
+This covers electrical and fire safety, not motor power.

-Existing NSW owners who purchased a 500 W e-bike before 1 March 2026 have a grace period until 1 March 2029.
-After that date, all e-bikes over 250 W will be illegal on NSW roads regardless of when they were purchased.
+A 500 W e-bike can continue to be ridden on NSW roads until 1 March 2029, whenever it was bought.
+After that date, all e-bikes over 250 W (or that don’t meet EN 15194) will be illegal on NSW roads regardless of when they were purchased.

 For full NSW details, see our NSW e-bike laws guide.